Background Checks for Staffing Agencies

 To design the right package by industry, we have provided two general package types to help guide you: .a criminal package and then a package with employment and education verifications.
 In addition to these packages, we also provided information on “ad hoc” searches, which you can use as add ons depending on the type of position.

 Before we detail those package types and ad hoc components, we want to warn you about one kind of background check–a stand-alone national criminal search.
 Sometimes advertised as “instant checks” with price points under $7 per check, these reports have several issues.
 First, they only cover about ⅔ of U.S. counties.
 Web screen scraping tools often build these databases and, if a county doesn’t have criminal records online, they can’t be screen scraped.
 We have seen many staffing companies run these types of checks, only to be “caught” when an employer runs a full check with counties when they permanently hire someone from their staffing partner..
 Second, they may not be compliant.
-Some background check vendors will not validate findings at the original reporting source and may not be complying with the most conservative interpretation of the Fair Credit Reporting Act.
+Some background check vendors for staffing agencies will not validate findings at the original reporting source and may not be complying with the most conservative interpretation of the Fair Credit Reporting Act.
 Just because a background check is inexpensive in the short-term, it doesn’t compare to losing a client or a lawsuit.

 That said, national criminal database searches are a great tool as part of a background check report with additional components.
 Per our comments above, below are two basic types of packages, which are great starting points.